Healthy Homes Assessment Birchville

 Birchville Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about the interior of the building; you have to ensure there is somewhere for surface or ground water and stop it from coming inside.
-When it comes to moisture and damp it is usually those things that you aren’t aware of that can become a big problem and end up causing damages to your investment and harming your tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the inside; you have to ensure there is somewhere to allow surface, rain or ground water, and to prevent it from getting into the building.
+When it is about damp and water, it is often what you don’t see that can become a big problem, causing the property to suffer and harming the tenant’s well-being.

-Properties that are rented must have efficient drainage for the removal of the stormwater and surface waters and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and also that it doesn’t get sucked into structures is a crucial aspect of keeping your property dry.
+Rental properties must have efficient drainage to remove storm water, surface water and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water is able to go, and also that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

-In addition to a drainage system to prevent water ingress, if the rental is enclosed between floorboards and ground, a ground moisture barrier must be installed if it’s reasonably practicable to install it.
+In addition to a drainage system to avoid water ingress, if the rental is enclosed between the floor and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-The ground-moisture barrier generally made of polythene and is laid on top of the ground, to block any moisture in the ground from rising into the property.
-It also helps prevent from causing damage to the flooring insulation.
+A ground moisture barrier is typically made of polythene and is laid on top of the ground, in order to block any moisture from the ground from rising into the property.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection